-Conduction will take place if there exist a temperature gradient in a solid (or stationary fluid) medium.
+Conduction as heat transfer takes place if there is a temperature gradient in a solid or stationary fluid medium.

-Energy is transferred from more energetic to less energetic molecules when neighboring molecules collide.
-Conductive heat flow occur in direction of the decreasing temperature since higher temperature are associated with higher molecular energy.
+With conduction energy transfers from more energetic to less energetic molecules when neighboring molecules collide.
+Heat flows in direction of decreasing temperatures since higher temperatures are associated with higher molecular energy.

 A = heat transfer area (m2, ft2)

-dT = temperature difference across the material (K or oC, oF)
+= temperature gradient - difference - over the material (oC, oF)

-A plane wall constructed of solid iron with thermal conductivity 70 W/moC, thickness 50 mm and with surface area 1 m by 1 m, temperature 150 oC on one side and 80 oC on the other.
+A plane wall is constructed of solid iron with thermal conductivity 70 W/moC.
+Thickness of the wall is 50 mm and surface length and width is 1 m by 1 m.
+The temperature is 150 oC on one side of the surface and 80 oC on the other.

 = 98 (kW)

-Heat conducted through several walls in good thermal contact can be expressed as
+The heat conducted through a wall with layers in thermal contact can be calculated as

-The conductive heat transport through the wall can be calculated as
+The conductive heat transport through the layered wall can be calculated as

 = 6245 (W)